Skip to main content

 What should a first-timer know about Nito?

-Nito sits inside Hotel Ego on the LU-P-6606 road outside Viveiro, so you will need a car or taxi — it is not walkable from the town centre.
-The restaurant has been run by the same family since 1970, and the owner still buys fish personally at the Celeiro and Burela auctions, which is the direct reason the seafood quality is as reliable as it is.
-Order the lobster salpicón or the tuna roll if it is in season, and book the terrace if weather allows.
+Nito sits inside Hotel Ego on the LU-P-6606 road outside Viveiro, so you will need a car or taxi; it is not walkable from the town centre.
+The restaurant has been run by the same family since 1970, the owner still buys fish personally at the Celeiro and Burela auctions, which is the direct reason the seafood quality is as reliable as it is.
+Order the lobster salpicón or the tuna roll if it is in season, book the terrace if weather allows.

 Is Nito good for a special occasion?

 Yes, with the right expectations.
-Nito delivers a Michelin Plate-level meal with a terrace view over the sea and mountains, inside a hotel that lets the evening continue after dinner — a combination that works well for a birthday or anniversary without requiring a full-production tasting menu.
+Nito delivers a Michelin Plate-level meal with a terrace view over the sea and mountains, inside a hotel that lets the evening continue after dinner; a combination that works well for a birthday or anniversary without requiring a full-production tasting menu.
 It is not a flashy occasion restaurant, but the setting and sourcing make it feel considered rather than routine at €€€.

 What are alternatives to Nito in Viveiro?